ericeschnei/15-466-f20-base0/README.md

-# Defend the Large Blue Circle from a Sizable Conglomerate of Red Circles
+# Defend the Large Blue Circle from a Sizable Conglomerate of Smaller Red Circles

 Author: Eric Schneider